 In a complex production process, pinpointing a cause leading to a notable effect is not always straightforward.
 Which step in the production process is responsible for the cause?
 To visually arrange causes and effects, the fishbone diagram is used.
 A crucial question to continue asking is: Why does this happen?
 Repeating this question for each possible cause delves deeper into the problem, potentially discovering additional (sub)causes that can be addressed to enhance the production process.
 This approach not only uncovers the cause linked to the problem analysed in the fishbone diagram but might also reveal additional areas for improvement.

-How to create a fishbone diagram?
-(Example)
+How to create a cause and effect diagram?

 Setting up a cause-and-effect diagram using the Ishikawa method starts with drawing the diagram: a head, a tail and the bones in between representing categories.
 Draw a straight line from tail to head and connect the bones to it.
 Write the problem in the head of the diagram, entirely on the right side.
 For production issues, it’s common to add six bones: Man, Machine, Material, Method, Environment, and Measurement.